 “Glad to hear it.
 My compliments, I didn’t hear your approach.”

 “We seek news of our parents.
-Most were arrested from circles in Caswell, Lorness, and Fairness Crossing.
+Most were arrested from circles in Lorness and Fairness Crossing.
 We’re afraid to go asking officials.
-They’re conscripting too many our age into the army.
-But since you come through here every few weeks, we hoped you might have news, or could provide it next time.”
+They’re conscripting too many into the army.
+But since you come through here every few weeks, we hoped you might have news, or might provide it next time.”

 She nodded, moved by their situation.
 “Let’s do this properly.
 I was about to make stew.
 Join us for dinner.”

 “It’ll be good to eat someone else’s cooking,” James joked.
 “Call your lads back, we’ve everything you need.”

 “Douglas, Padraig!
 Come back, lads.
 I’ll need you to jot down some names.”